tc39/notes/meetings/2017-03/mar-21.md

 AK: We didn't ask the lawyer to change the policy on source files.

-MS: Our tests do not have the headers and the source files do.
+MLS: Our tests do not have the headers and the source files do.

 BT: No one here has objections to removing the copyright header: is that the case?